kmwoley/stripe-pm-exercise/README.md

 The Server logs relevent payment activity (intent creation, order information, success/failure, and payment intent events) in the `/server` directory in `payments.log`

 # Enjoy!
-Feel free to file issues if you see any.
+Feel free to file issues for bugs and suggested improvements.